aharley/pips/README.md

 [This repo is currently being updated with additional content and instructions.]

 ## Requirements

+The lines below should set up a fresh environment with everything you need:
 ```
 conda create --name pips
 conda install pytorch=1.12.0 torchvision=0.13.0 cudatoolkit=11.3 -c pytorch